 Frequently Asked Questions

-What is the right age cutoff?
+What is the right age cutoff for an adult masters league?

-Should we allow younger goalies?
+Should masters leagues allow younger goalies?

 Sources & References

-- USA Hockey Adult Development Committee
+- USA Hockey Adult Development Committee — age classification documentation